About Duke EMS

 Because of the open nature of our campus and the number of patients that are seen in the hospital, Duke EMS serves a variety of people from different backgrounds and experiences including faculty, staff, students and visitors.
 All of these patients are entitled to respect and Duke EMS members treat every patient with courtesy and compassion.

-Duke EMS members are full-time students at Duke University who volunteer between 5 and 38 hours per week in order to serve their community.
+Duke EMS members are full-time students at Duke University who volunteer 20 hours per month in order to serve their community.
 We sacrifice weekends and weeknights to attend continuing education classes and learn how to serve our community better.
 Our dedication is what drives our constant concern for increasing our proficiency, professionalism and capabilities in order to better serve our community.

-Duke EMS could not operate in the way that we do with the support of a number of organizations.
-We are extremely grateful for the support of the Duke University Police Department, the Durham City and County Fire Departments, Durham County EMS.
-We are also grateful for support from the Duke University Emergency Department and Student Health.
-In pursuing our goal of providing superior emergency medical care to the campus of Duke University, our strong, productive relationship will all of these entities is invaluable.
+Duke EMS could not operate in the way we do without the support of Duke Life Flight; we are incredibly grateful for all they do.
+In pursuing our goal of providing superior emergency medical care to the campus of Duke University, our strong, productive relationship with Duke Life Flight is invaluable.

 We hope that this page has clarified who we are, what our mission is and how we work to achieve our goals.
 Most of all we would like you to know that we are volunteer Emergency Medical Technicians in pursuit of professional excellence in order to provide superior emergency medical care to this campus.